freqtrade/freqtrade/docs/freqai.md

 ### Important machine learning vocabulary

 **Features** - the parameters, based on historic data, on which a model is trained.
 All features for a single candle is stored as a vector.
-In FreqAI, you build a feature data sets from anything you can construct in the strategy.
+In `FreqAI`, you build a feature data sets from anything you can construct in the strategy.

 **Labels** - the target values that a model is trained toward.
 Each feature vector is associated with a single label that is defined by you within your strategy.
 These labels intentionally look into the future, and are not available to the model during dry/live/backtesting.